lvh/lvh.github.io/posts/tradeoffs-in-cryptographic-api-design.md

 product.
 Figuring out if an arbitrary-length integer in your programming language is interchangeable with other representations, like the implementation in your crypto library or a `char *`, has many complex facets.
-It doesn't just have to be true under some conditions; ideally it's true for every platform your users will run your software on, in perpetuity.
+It doesn't just have to be true under some conditions; ideally, it's true for every platform your users will run your software on, in perpetuity.

 There might be an easy workaround to an annoying API.
 C APIs often take a `char *` together with a length parameter, because C doesn't have a standard way of passing a byte sequence together with its length.
-Most higher level languages, including Java and Python, have byte sequence types that know their own length, so you can specify the `char *` and its associated length in a single parameter on the high-level side; that's just the moral equivalent of building a small C struct that holds both.
+Most higher level languages, including Java and Python, have byte sequence types that know their own length.
+Therefore, you can specify the `char *` and its associated length in a single parameter on the high-level side.
+That's just the moral equivalent of building a small C struct that holds both.
 (Whether or not you can trust C compilers to get anything right at all is a point of contention.)

-These problems compound when you are binding libraries in languages with wildly different semantics.
-One example is relocating garbage collectors;
-pointers stay put in C, but objects move around all the time in environments like the JVM (HotSpot) or PyPy.
+These problems compound when you are binding libraries in languages and environments with wildly different semantics.
+For example, your runtime might have a relocating garbage collector.
+Pointers in C and objects in CPython stay put, but objects move around all the time in environments like the JVM (HotSpot) or PyPy.
 That implies copying to or from a buffer whenever you call C code, unless the underlying virtual machine supports "memory pinning": forcing the object to stay put for the duration of the call.

 Programmers normally operate in a drastically simplified model of the world.
 We praise programming designs for their ability to separate concerns,